pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

 <svg src="wavingnaut.svg" width="40px" />
 :::

 Go dynamic logging is something we are working on at Pixie.
+You can checkout [this](https://docs.pixielabs.ai/tutorials/simple-go-tracing/) to see how Pixie traces Go applications running on K8s clusters.
 If this post's contents are interesting, please give [Pixie](https://pixielabs.ai) a try, or check out our [open positions](https://pixielabs.ai/career).

 ## References